Polish president slams Orban over Ukraine

 “I find it difficult to understand also because this policy will turn out costly for Hungary.
 Very costly,” Duda said.

 One of the costs might be an opening of a huge rift between Warsaw and Budapest, so far strong allies in their quest against what they describe as the EU’s usurping too much power over member states.
 Both Poland and Hungary are closely watched by Brussels for cracking down on civil liberties and rule of law.
 But while the war in Ukraine has made Poland turn to the EU for closer cooperation, Hungary has been isolated.

+The Czech Republic has also distanced himself from Orban.
+Czech Defence Minister Jana Černochová has said she will not travel to the meeting of defence ministers of the Visegrad Group (V4) in Hungary this week, which she said was just part of the Hungarian election campaign.
+In comments on Twitter on Friday, Černochová wrote: "I have always supported the V4 and I am very sorry that cheap Russian oil is now more important to Hungarian politicians than Ukrainian blood."

 Hungary, alongside Germany, is the EU member state most adamantly against using Russia’s energy exports to the bloc as a decisive weapon to damage the Russian economy and finances.

 Russia is Hungary’s key supplier of gas, while the Russian nuclear power agency Rosatom is behind the multi-billion dollar deal to expand Hungary’s Paks power plant.